Properties of Acid and Base in Chemistry

-Properties of an acid and a base some sense opposite.
-Acids are the substances whose aqueous solution is sour teste and turns blue litmus to red.
-But the properties bases are the substance whose aqueous solution is slippery to touch, bitter teste, changed the color of the litmus to blue and reacts with acids to form salts.
+- Bases are the substance whose aqueous solution is slippery nature, bitter teste, changed the color of the litmus to blue, and reacts with acids to form salts.

-To describe the properties of acids and bases we need to know about five theory
+To better describe all the properties and definitions of acids and bases reaction we need to know about five theory